barbacoder/zabbix-update-info/README.md

 Triggers:
 - HIGH: Last update > 60 days, only triggerd when also updates-waiting > 0
 - WARNING: Updates waiting > 0

+zabbix_agent2.userparams.conf:
+- contains required UserParams to be included in zabbix agent configuration file